simeonwetzel/sdsadocs/docs/connectors.md

    - Includes a description of the tag and a count of features.
    - Useful for queries about types of places.

-*Example search for multiple features based on a similar category: in this case "Hospitals in Dresden*:
+*Example search for features that share a similar category and are stored in a feature collection document: in this case "Hospitals in Dresden*:
 ![image](https://github.com/user-attachments/assets/e102bc68-8cf0-4e29-8f8b-8246a1a9753e)